Hiring & Guide School FAQs

 - Secure footwear (no flip flops).
 Old tennis shoes work – $0 to 200

-*Different operations will require various other equipment based on trip type.
+*Different operations will require additional equipment based on trip type and location.

-The guiding season at OARS is at its longest from March-October, during the U.S. spring, summer, and fall.
-OARS trips with winter dates are international trips.
+The guiding season at OARS is at its longest from March-November, during the U.S. spring, summer, and fall.
+OARS trips with winter dates are international destinations.

-In support of local communities, the OARS international trips are almost exclusively staffed by guides who live full-time in the area.
+In support of local communities, OARS International trips are almost exclusively staffed by guides who live full-time in the area.
 OARS rarely sends U.S. guides to work in other countries.
-Working for OARS creates opportunities in many places in the Western United States, but few (if any) opportunities to work internationally.
+Working for OARS creates opportunities in many places in the Western United States, but few (if any) opportunities to work internationally